CosmaLab/CLUSTER_ANALYSIS/CLUSTER_ANALYSIS_main/README.md

 ## PARAMETERS TO SELECT:

 ##### image_width/height:
 - Size of the image in pixels.
-In the NSTORM the default is 256, but other microscopes use different ROI sizes.
+In the N-STORM the default is 256, but other microscopes use different ROI sizes.

 ##### use_drift_corrected_xy:
 - In all general cases, this should be left in 1 （True).
 It is always better to use the drift corrected file.